-In the group-blind scenario, we compare our methods with the fair plug-in rule (FPIR) proposed by \cite{zeng2024bayes} and the modification with bias scores (MBS) devised in \cite{chen2024posthoc}.
-Since MBS is designed for the group-blind scenario, we only compare our method with FPIR in the group-aware case.
-All these three methods require some initial estimators, and they are obtained using the same strategy described above.
-Under the considered models, $\eta^G$ and $\phi^G$ have closed forms, so we can calculate the prediction error of the Bayes optimal fair classifier.
+In the group-blind scenario, we compare our methods with the fair plug-in rule (FPIR) of \cite{zeng2024bayes} and the modification with bias scores (MBS) of \cite{chen2024posthoc}.
+Since MBS is designed for the group-blind scenario, only FPIR is used for comparison in the group-aware case.
+All three methods share the same initial estimators as described above.
+Because $\eta^G$ and $\phi^G$ admit closed forms under the considered models, we can calculate the prediction error of the Bayes optimal fair classifier.

-For the reason of space, we only present the results for (M1) and postpone the results for (M2) and (M3) to Section B of the supplementary material \citep{hou2024supplement}.
-Fixing the generated $\mu_{y,a}$'s, we repeat the process 100 times and report the averaged unfairness, the $95\%$ sample quantile of the 100 unfairness measures, and the averaged prediction errors in group-blind and group-aware scenarios in Tables~\ref{tab:simulation_blind} and \ref{tab:simulation_aware}, respectively.
-From these two tables, we find that the proposed algorithm controls the unfairness approximately below $\alpha$ with probability at least 0.95, and therefore satisfies the $(\alpha,\delta)$-fairness constraint.
-However, FPIR and MBS are only able to control the average fairness and thus, are still likely to make unfair decisions for a realization of the training data.
+For brevity, we report results only for (M1) and defer those for (M2) and (M3) to Section B of the supplement.
+Fixing the generated $\mu_{y,a}$'s, we repeat the process 100 times and report the averaged unfairness, the $95\%$ sample quantile of the 100 unfairness measures, and the averaged prediction errors for both group-blind and group-aware scenarios in Tables~\ref{tab:simulation_blind} and \ref{tab:simulation_aware}, respectively.
+The results show that our algorithm controls the unfairness approximately below $\alpha$ with probability at least 0.95, satisfying the $(\alpha,\delta)$-fairness constraint.
+In contrast, FPIR and MBS only control the average fairness and may still produce unfair classifiers for individual realizations of the observed data.

-We also summarize the trade-off between the average prediction error and the average unfairness or the $95\%$ sample quantile of the unfairness in Figure~\ref{fig:simulation}.
-In both group-aware and group-blind scenarios, the curve of FPIR is on the right of ours, indicating a worse fairness-accuracy trade-off.
-The reason is that FPIR evaluates the empirical unfairness through $|\hat\E\hat\phi^G(X,A)\hat f^G(X,A)|$ instead of $|(\hat\E_{X|A=1,Y=1}-\hat\E_{X|A=2,Y=1})\hat f^G(X,A)|$.
-Their estimation error of unfairness depends on the error of $\hat\phi$, which is much larger than $\epsilon_\alpha$ in our method.
-This is verified by FPIR's larger variance and quantile of unfairness measures reported in Tables~\ref{tab:simulation_blind} and \ref{tab:simulation_aware}.
-MBS and our method have similar performance since they are both derived from the Bayes optimal fair classifier.
+Figure~\ref{fig:simulation} summarizes the trade-off between average prediction error and both average and $95\%$ quantile unfairness.
+In both group-aware and group-blind scenarios, the curve of FPIR lies to the right of ours, indicating a worse fairness-accuracy trade-off.
+This arise because FPIR evaluates empirical unfairness through $|\hat\E\hat\phi^G(X,A)\hat f^G(X,A)|$ rather than $|(\hat\E_{X|A=1,Y=1}-\hat\E_{X|A=2,Y=1})\hat f^G(X,A)|$, making its unfairness estimation error depend on the error of $\hat\phi$, which is larger than $\epsilon_\alpha$ in our method.
+This is verified by FPIR's larger variance and quantile of unfairness measures in Tables~\ref{tab:simulation_blind} and \ref{tab:simulation_aware}.
+MBS and our method show comparable performance, as both are derived from the Bayes optimal fair classifier.